Migelangel04/cse15l-lab-reports/lab-report-two.md

 ```

 StringServer.java has two tasks, retrieve the port number from the user and use the Handler class to output the string message to the web page.
 As we can see, StringServer has a main class which is charge of starting the local server with the designated port number.
-Start the server is done using the terminal as shown:
+Starting the server is done using the terminal as shown:

 ![Image](https://migelangel04.github.io/cse15l-lab-reports/LabReport2(3).png)